+The hydrogeology of an area is determined by the nature of the parent rock, structural features, weathering processes and precipitation patterns.
+Within sedimentary beds, lithological contacts and Old Land Surfaces (OLS) which characterize periods of erosion are potential aquifers.
+In most sedimentary beds, groundwater occurs within the pores.
 In the proposed project area, water is found in the coral rocks which are characterized by well define primary porosity.
+With a mean rainfall figure close to 900 mm, and a geology marked by sediments, the general potential for groundwater development can be termed as good.
 Though water is almost all over, the porosity of the formation determines how successful a well will be.
 This area being close to the sea has fresh water mostly on saline water.
 The volume of fresh water normally is big closer to the sea and becomes thinner far from the sea.
-Buxton estate is about 800 meters from the Tudor creek.
-Appendix 6 give reports on the project area hydrogeology.
+Based on the geophysical and hydrogeological survey done on this site, there are good chances of getting water in this site.
+The borehole should not exceed 18 meters at VES 1, as there is a risk of sea water intrusion.
+A conductivity meter should be at the site to check for increase in salinity with progressive drilling once water has been struck.
+Once an increase in the degree of salinity is observed drilling/digging should be halted.
+Appendix 6 reports on the project area hydrogeology condition.